A Divine Search – Ezekiel 34

 And Samuel replied, “Speak, your servant is listening.”
 1 Samuel 3:10 (NLT)

 God’s call does not depend upon our worthiness or track record.
-He sees things in us that perhaps no one else can see.
-We may be covered with the filth of a failed life of disobedience and immorality, and drenched in alcohol or drugs, but God sees through all of that.
+He sees value in us that no one else can see.
+We may be covered with the filth of a failed life of disobedience and immorality, perhaps drenched in alcohol or drugs, but God sees through all of that.
 Jesus is the remedy for whatever is holding us down.
-He is the true Power greater than myself who will free us from our chains and forgive us for all that we have done in the past.
+He is the true Power greater than myself who will free us from chains of addiction and forgive us for all the wrongs that we have done.
+He is searching for you.
 Are you ready for Him?

 Reflection